A guide to yacht sails for the sailing yachtsman

 The future of sailing superyachts: Eco-sailing

 Every year, the sails aboard sailing yachts, and the sailing yachts themselves, are becoming lighter and more durable, allowing them to propel vessels faster and more efficiently.
-With wind, water and solar power already acting as alternative fuels, can we say goodbye to diesel once and for all?
+With wind, water and solar power already acting as alternative fuels, can we say goodbye to diesel now we're in the 2020s?

-Advancements and interest in green power is forever developing, with recent developments seeing wind and solar power utilised to charge the battery bank below deck.
+Advancements and interest in green power is continuously burgeoning, with recent developments seeing wind and solar power utilised to charge the battery bank below deck.

 With movement towards wing sails in performance sailing, plus the development of transom-mounted hydro generators, methanol fuel cells and wind generators, eco-sailing has never been more of a reality, with such trends perhaps soon filtering through to the cruising and production classes in some way shape or form.